Public Agenda

+History

-Based in New York City, the organization was founded in 1975 by social scientist Daniel Yankelovich and Cyrus Vance, who served as United States Secretary of State from 1977 to 1980.
+Based in New York City, the organization was founded in 1975 by social scientist Daniel Yankelovich and Cyrus Vance, who served as United States Secretary of State from 1977 to 1980.The organization was established to try to bridge the gap between leaders and the public, ensuring that citizens' voices are heard in policy-making processes.
+Over the decades, Public Agenda has evolved to address a wide range of issues, adapting to the changing needs and concerns of the American public.